Golondaaj: Synopsis

-Based on true events, Golondaaj depicts the inspiring journey of Nagendra Prasad Sarbadhikari, "The Father of Indian Football" who was the first Indian to play the sport and open a professional football club in the country.
+Based on true events, Golondaaj depicts the journey of Nagendra Prasad Sarbadhikari.
+Attributed as the "Father of Indian Football", he was the first Indian to play the sport and open a professional football club in the country.

 Cast

 Production

 The list of actors and actresses of the film was released on 25 January 2020 from the Twitter handle of SVF.
 That list shows that Dev, Anirban Bhattacharya, Ishaa Saha, Indrasish Roy, Srikanta Acharya, John Bhattacharya are acting in the film.
 A The Times Of India article dated 2 April 2020 subsequently revealed Alexx O'Nell stars as Major Frederick Jackson, antagonist of the film.

-It is the third flim of director Druvo Banarjee and first time collaboration with Dev.
+It is the third film of director Druvo Banarjee and first time collaboration with Dev.

 The shooting for the film began in Kolkata from 5 February 2020.
-Due to COVID-19 Pandemic they had to pause the shooting.
+Due to COVID-19 pandemic they had to pause the shooting.
 The shooting was resumed on 1 December 2020 and wrapped up on 24 February 2021.